WomenPlusPlus/deploy-impact-22-wikimini-b/README.md

     - Getting Apache and MySQL running
     - Creating your database
     - Editing PHP.ini
+        - you should also look for "php-intl" in the php.ini file and uncomment the php-intl extension line (remove the #)
     - Setting up MediaWiki

 ## Run Wikimini (to be completed)